Skip to content

 Sweet spot produces three adaptations efficiently: increased lactate clearance, raised functional threshold power, and improved muscular endurance at near-race intensities.
 Coggan's original framing was pragmatic — if a rider only has 45–90 minutes, sweet spot intervals deliver more training stress score per hour than either easy riding or VO2 work.

-The physiology is straightforward.
-At 88–94% of FTP, you're producing lactate faster than at tempo but clearing it fast enough to sustain 20–40 minutes of total work per session.
+At 88–93% of FTP, you're producing lactate faster than at tempo but clearing it fast enough to sustain 20–40 minutes of total work per session.
 Mitochondrial density, capillarisation, and lactate transporter expression all respond.
 The fatigue cost is lower than threshold or VO2 work, which means you can do sweet spot two or three times a week without blowing up.

 The limitation is ceiling.
 Sweet spot raises FTP effectively for the first 12–18 months of structured training, then the returns diminish sharply.
 Riders who plateau on sweet spot usually need either more volume (which forces a polarised distribution by default) or more time above FTP to push VO2max higher.